MichalOpoka/ecfr/cfr/title-25-Indians/chapter-III-National-Indian-Gaming-Commission-Department-Interior/subchapter-D-Human-Services/part-547-Minimum-Technical-Standards-Class-II-Gaming-Systems-Equipment/section-547.5.md

 (2) The TGRA must:

-(i) Maintain a record of all determinations made pursuant to paragraphs (f)(1)(iii) and (f)(1)(iv) of this section for a minimum of three years and must make the records available to the Commission upon request.
+(i) Maintain a record of all determinations made pursuant to paragraphs (f)(1)(iii) and (f)(1)(iv) of this section for a minimum of three years.

+(ii) Place the testing laboratory under a continuing obligation to notify it of any adverse regulatory action in any jurisdiction where the testing laboratory conducts business.

+(iii) Require the testing laboratory to provide notice of any material changes to the information provided to the TGRA.

+(g) *Records.* Records required to be maintained under this section must be made available to the Commission upon request.
+The Commission may use the information derived therefrom for any lawful purpose including, without limitation, to monitor the use of Class II gaming systems, to assess the effectiveness of the standards required by this part, and to inform future amendments to this part.
 The Commission will only make available for public review records or portions of records subject to release under the Freedom of Information Act, 5 U.S.C.
 552; the Privacy Act of 1974, 5 U.S.C.
 552a; or the Indian Gaming Regulatory Act, 25 U.S.C.
 2716(a).

-(ii) Place the testing laboratory under a continuing obligation to notify it of any adverse regulatory action in any jurisdiction where the testing laboratory conducts business.

-(iii) Require the testing laboratory to provide notice of any material changes to the information provided to the TGRA.

-[77 FR 58479, Sept.
-21, 2012, as amended at 78 FR 24062, Apr.
-24, 2013]
+[82 FR 61175, Dec.
+27, 2017]